MalLunBar/project-final/README.md

 - **Frontend:** Built with React, Tailwind CSS, React Router, Zustand, and Leaflet for interactive maps.
 We also used libraries for e.g. keen-slider, react focus lock and then lucide for icons.

 - **Backend:** Node.js with Express, MongoDB (Atlas) for data storage, Nominatim API for Open Source Street Map and Cloudinary for image handling.
+Swagger/OpenAPI for API documentation.
 Also other libraries like multer to be able to handle formdata submittion with different file formats.

 - **Techniques:** We focused on reusable components, clean state management with hooks, and a mobile-first design.